BellowingMeadows/BellowingMeadows/README.md

 * Izi Thexton for the incredible hero image.
 * The Slack community at the Code Institute for their invaluable user feedback.
-* My tutor Aaron Sinnott for helpful advice at various stages.
+* My mentor Aaron Sinnott for helpful advice at various stages.
 * All of my friends who took time to test the website once it was deployed.